 The College is most grateful for donations and bequests (including of royalties), from alumni and from other supporters and organisations.
-This generosity enables the College to extend and enhance its support for students and Fellows, for the Darwin Lecture Series, and for its physical estate.
-Current priorities include fundraising for studentships and student hardship, research fellowships, as well as improving elements of the core site (for example the new lift in the Hermitage), and increasing the stock of student accommodation close to the College site.
+This generosity enables the College to extend and enhance its support for students and Fellows, for the Darwin College Lecture Series, and for its physical estate.
+Current priorities include fundraising for studentships and student hardship, research fellowships, promoting and acting on global challenges, as well as improving elements of the estate for students staff and Fellows, and increasing the stock of student accommodation close to the College site.

-Over the course of the year £1,739,114 (2021: £1,551,091) was raised, including documented pledges of £56,357.
-A total of 332 (2021: 386) individual and organisational donors contributed in the year at a variety of levels.
+Over the course of the year £320,253 (2022: £1,739,114) was raised.
+A total of 407 (2022: 332) individual and organisational donors contributed in the year at a variety of levels.
 The College is immensely grateful to them for their support.
-In particular, the College acknowledges with immense gratitude the bequest from César and Celia Milstein of their family house on Hills Road in Cambridge.

-The College spent £247,984 (2021: £235,174) on fundraising and alumni relations in the year.
+The College spent £331,989 (2022: £247,984) on fundraising and alumni relations in the year.
+Increased costs relate to staffing changes in the year and preparation for a forthcoming fundraising campaign.
 These costs are incurred as the College supports a fast-growing - and global - community of alumni.
 During the year, the College's events programme has had a mixture of in-person and online events.
 The College invests in communicating with alumni and other supporters through the College magazine, The Darwinian, as well as making use of electronic and social media.